sharma-kshitij/nodejs-todo-app/README.md

 Clone the repo

-Run inside the project folder, open up a terminal and run
+Inside the project folder, open up a terminal and run

 # npm install